Salem Nanjundaiah Subba Rao

 S. N. Subba Rao (7 February 1929 – 27 October 2021) was a fellow of the Gandhi Peace Foundation and founder of National Youth Project.

+Rao died from COVID-19 during the COVID-19 pandemic in India.

 Early life

 Salem Nanjundaiah Subba Rao was born in Bangalore, Karnataka, on 7 February 1929.
 He attended the Ramakrishna Vedanta College in Malleshwaram.

 He was arrested when aged 13 for daubing slogans in support of the Quit India movement.

 Activism

 In 1969, he became director of the "Gandhi Darshan Train", which toured the country for a year with materials relating to celebrations of the birth centenary of Gandhi.